VipanshuVashisht/Job-Finder/README.md

-# 💼 Recruiter AI: An Advanced Real-Time Job Recommender and Resume Analyzer 🤖
+# Job Finder: An Advanced Real-Time Job Recommender and Resume Analyzer

-Welcome to the **Recruiter AI** project repository! 🌟
+Welcome to the **Recruiter AI** project repository!

 ## Project Overview